CeraVe Anti Aging Retinol Serum Review 2026

 The Perfect Starting Line

 CeraVe Retinol Serum is the best first retinol you can buy.
 Not the best retinol.
 The best first one.
 The encapsulated delivery removes the fear.
 The ceramides prevent the damage.
 The price removes the hesitation.
+One mistake we made initially: applying it to damp skin from the start, which caused mild tightness along the jawline during week one.
+Waiting for fully dry skin fixed it.
 Use it for four to six months, build your tolerance, then graduate to something stronger.

-If you already use retinol and want more visible results, start with La Roche-Posay Retinol B3.
+Compared to La Roche-Posay Retinol B3, CeraVe produces slower visible change but zero adjustment discomfort.
+If you already use retinol and want more visible results, start with La Roche-Posay.
 But if retinol is a word you have read about and never tried, CeraVe made the entry door as wide and gentle as possible.
+We recommend it as the first retinol for beginners — no other formula at any price protects the barrier as thoroughly during the adjustment period.